rex-9/rexone-core/README.md

 The boundaries were reasoned about.
 Failure paths were traced.
 Immediate work was separated from deferred work.
 Retries, idempotency, observability, security, and data lifecycle were treated as engineering concerns, not decorations added after the demo survived.

-Rexone Core brings startup speed with battle-tested discipline—and fewer final-hour whispers of _“we should probably build that before launch.”_
+RexOne Core brings startup speed with battle-tested discipline—and fewer final-hour whispers of _“we should probably build that before launch.”_

-## Who Rexone is for
+## Who RexOne is for

-Rexone is built for Rails teams, founder-engineers, AI agents, and agencies creating API-first web or mobile products that need production infrastructure without rebuilding the same foundation for every launch.
+RexOne is built for Rails teams, founder-engineers, AI agents, and agencies creating API-first web or mobile products that need production infrastructure without rebuilding the same foundation for every launch.

 It is a particularly good fit when you want to: